-With stop-motion animation considered to be a dying art form practised only by Ray Harryhausen, the greatest motion animator in Hollywood history, the decision was made to create Kong using practical effects.
-Renowned Hollywood effects and makeup specialist Rick Baker was brought in to create the eighth wonder of the world, and in collaboration with Carlo Rambaldi, designed an ape suit to bring Kong to life.
+With stop-motion animation considered to be a dying art form practiced only by Ray Harryhausen, the greatest motion animator in Hollywood history, the decision was made to create Kong using practical effects.
+Renowned Hollywood effects and makeup specialist Rick Baker was brought in to create the eighth wonder of the world.
+And in collaboration with Carlo Rambaldi, designed an ape suit to bring Kong to life.

-A giant snake was constructed to provide an opponent worthy of Kong and the gripping battle between the pair, despite being a little problematic was a highlight of the finished movie.
-John Barry, a veteran composer of the James Bond franchise, was brought in to compose the score and he brought his traditional brilliance to proceedings, but despite a masterful soundtrack and boasting the acting talents of both Jeff Bridges and Jessica Lange, the film still fell far short of the benchmark set by its predecessor.
-It was, however a financial success earning $381 million dollars in inflation-adjusted revenue.
+A giant snake was constructed to provide an opponent worthy of Kong.
+And the gripping battle between the pair, despite being a little problematic was a highlight of the movie.
+John Barry, a veteran composer of the James Bond franchise, was brought in to compose the score.
+And he brought his traditional brilliance to proceedings.
+But despite a masterful soundtrack and boasting the acting talents of both Jeff Bridges and Jessica Lange, the film still fell far short of the benchmark set by its predecessor.
+It was, however a financial success earning $381 million in inflation-adjusted revenue.

 KING KONG (2005)

 The breakthrough opened up the possibilities to a thousand moviemakers whose imaginations ran wild with the potential of limitless creations they could envision for the screen.
-Lucas used the incredible technology to revisit the galaxy he had created in 1977 and released a new trilogy of Star Wars movies that went on to captivate the world with their visual splendour.
-Not only were the movies incredibly vibrant, but they also boasted a plethora of computer-generated imagery ranging from creatures to actual characters that were integrated into the story on a level never seen before.
+Lucas used the incredible technology to revisit the galaxy he had created in 1977 and released a new trilogy of Star Wars movies that went on to captivate the world with their visual splendor.
+Not only were the movies incredibly vibrant.
+But they also boasted a plethora of computer-generated imagery ranging from creatures to characters that were integrated into the story on a level never seen before.

-Renowned actor Andy Serkis made a name for himself with this technology by portraying the iconic character of Gollum in the Lord of the Rings and The Hobbit trilogies, both directed by visionary director Peter Jackson.
-With their unprecedented success, it was only a matter of time before Universal Studios gave the green light to yet another remake of the classic Kong legacy.
-With his love of the source material well known, Jackson was asked to helm the project and brought the talented Serkis along to portray the eighth wonder of the world.
+Renowned actor Andy Serkis made a name for himself with this technology by portraying the iconic character of Gollum in the Lord of the Rings and The Hobbit trilogies.
+Both were directed by visionary director Peter Jackson.
+With their unprecedented success, it was only a matter of time before Universal Studios gave the green light to another remake of the Kong story.
+And with his respect for the source material well known, Jackson was asked to helm the project.
+And he brought the talented Serkis in to portray the eighth wonder of the world.

-The three-hour extravaganza was completed in early 2005 before being released in December of the same year.
+The three-hour extravaganza was completed in early 2005 before being released in December.
 The film went on to gross a staggering $550.5 million dollars at the global box office.
-If that wasn’t enough, the movie went on to receive four Academy Award nominations, for Visual Effects, Sound Mixing, Sound Editing, and Production Design, winning all but the last.
+If that wasn’t enough.
+The movie went on to receive four Academy Award nominations, for Visual Effects, Sound Mixing, Sound Editing, and Production Design, winning all but the last.